How to Apply for Financial Aid

 By 11:59 p.m.
 Eastern Standard Time Early Decision I Early Decision II Regular Decision

-CSS Profile for noncustodial parent (if applicable) November 20 January 20 February 20
+CSS Profile for noncustodial parent (if applicable) November 10 January 10 February 1

 Estimated Notification Mid-December Mid-February April

-*Early Decision admitted students who file the FAFSA by the stated deadline will receive a financial aid offer that includes federal financial aid eligibility at the time of admission.
-Early Decision admitted students who file the FAFSA after the stated deadline will have their federal aid eligibility awarded upon receipt of the FAFSA.
+**Early Decision II admitted students who file the FAFSA by the stated deadline will receive a financial aid offer that includes federal financial aid eligibility at the time of admission.
+Early Decision admitted students who file the FAFSA after the stated deadline will have their federal aid eligibility awarded upon NYU’s receipt of the FAFSA.

 Types of U.S. Federal Financial Aid

 If you submit a FAFSA you may be eligible for the Federal Pell Grant and Federal Direct Loans.
 You may choose to accept or decline the Federal Direct Loans that are offered to you.
 More information about interest rates and other loan details will be provided via your To Do List within NYU Albert, and you can visit here for more information.
+Additional information on how to secure the loans, if you decide to accept them, can be found here.